 At HBJ we pride ourselves on our inclusivity.
-Our inclusive curriculum is adapted to meet the needs of all our pupils through carefully considered differentiation.
+Our inclusive curriculum is adapted to meet the needs of all our pupils through carefully considered adaptions.
 Class teachers ensure that all pupils have work that is accessible, with an appropriate degree of challenge, to their ability.
 In addition to this, we offer reasonable adjustments to support pupils in removing barriers to learning and run targeted interventions for pupils who need additional support.
 Pupils with more complex needs have the curriculum tailored to their specific needs.
-We are a nationally recognised AFL (Assessment for learning) school.
+We are a nationally recognised AFL (Assessment for learning) school by the SSAT.
 Learning environments are purposeful and supportive and relevant to the current topic in each class.
+Cognitive load theory is a carefully considered part of all our curriculum provision.
 Resources, scaffolds and support are provided for individuals, as and when they are appropriate, in order for children to work towards independence across the curriculum.